 I had so many memorable moments in Bagan, but the funny thing is, they are probably the most mundane moments in most other places in this world.
 But again, Bagan is all about getting to know the Myanmar that once was and that somehow still is – a Myanmar that is currently peeking out of the veil of seclusion it hid itself with for so many decades.

 One moment that I’ll never forget was when I was in Dhammayangyi Temple, fascinated by its monumental size and all the monks around, and this lady came up to my friend, Leo, and I to sell us postcards.
-Usually I ignore them or say no politely, but she had some interesting postcards.
+Usually, I ignore them or say no politely, but she had some interesting postcards.
 She had us.
 She was really friendly and patient with us as we messed up her pack of postcards picking the perfect ones.

 Among one of the postcards we selected, there was one with a lying Buddha.
 We were impressed by it and asked her how to get there.
 She couldn’t pinpoint it exactly for us, not because she didn’t know, but because explaining directions in Bagan is quite hard.
 Bagan is mostly based out of two parallel streets where most of the important temples and pagodas are located.
 This is where most tourists stay since it’s easily accessible.
-But, outside of those two parallel paved roads, there are hundreds of dirt paths waving between trees and small plantations, reaching villages, small pagodas, and other colossal temples.
+But, outside of those two parallel paved roads, there are hundreds of dirt paths weaving between trees and small plantations, reaching villages, small pagodas, and other colossal temples.

 She tried to tell us we had to go through one of the many dirt paths, but we couldn’t understand her directions, so we discarded the idea of seeing the lying Buddha and continued our way through some other dirt paths.
 The following day, as we roamed aimlessly again through more dirt paths –and frankly a bit lost– we stumbled upon a very small temple.
-It is not impressive in comparison to the iconic temples like Ananda and Thatbyinnyu, but for some reason we decided to stop in this one.
+It is not impressive in comparison to the iconic temples like Ananda and Thatbyinnyu, but for some reason, we decided to stop in this one.

 It looked different.
 Unlike most temples in Bagan with a mostly symmetrical square plan, this one is elongated and quite low for its size.
 We entered it, and as our eyes adjusted to the dark single chamber, we realized where we were.
 We were at the temple with the lying Buddha!
 We found it!
-We weren’t looking for it, but reaching it and seeing the lying Buddha was really exiting and memorable.
+We weren’t looking for it, but reaching it and seeing the lying Buddha was really exciting and memorable.

 I say the Buddha is lying, but in reality, this is a statue of Buddha after death, as the gatekeeper of the temple told us – unlike the reclining Buddha in the more famous Manuha Temple (also in Bagan) where he is entering Nirvana.